FrancescaPink/Programmazione2-2025/README.md

 - For run the program, create a new terminal and write this command: ./name_executable_file

 ## Useful commands
-- gcc executable_file file.c    To compile a file: it is possible to add some options
+- 'gcc executable_file file.c'    To compile a file: it is possible to add some options
-- make (nmake on Windows)       To run a Makefile
+- 'make (nmake on Windows)'       To run a Makefile